wk1225/Anytime-Fitness-Mobile-App/README.md

 ## 2. Objectives
 The objectives of this project are:
-- To design an intuitive interface for fitness scheduling using `tkcalendar`.
 - To implement scientifically grounded progress tracking using **MET (Metabolic Equivalent of Task)** values.
 - To practice modular programming by separating page logic into specialized Python files.
 - To handle local data persistence using Tab-Separated Values (TSV) in `.txt` files.